muhammadhussain-2009/Brain-Tumor-Classification-Using-Deep-Learning-Techniques/README.md

 This project aims to advance medical imaging analysis with deep learning.
 The core features include:

 - 🧠 **🔍 Model Workflow:** Seamlessly integrates data preprocessing, augmentation, and evaluation for end-to-end tumor classification.
 - 🖥️ **🧬 Deep Learning Models:** Utilizes frozen convolutional neural networks for reliable and accurate detection.
+Uses VGG19 for image recognition
 - 🚀 **⚙️ Reproducibility:** Provides a clear, extendable pipeline to facilitate research and deployment.
 - 💡 **🩺 Healthcare Focus:** Designed to support medical decision-making and healthcare innovation.
 - 🎯 **📊 Performance Evaluation:** Includes comprehensive model assessment to ensure robustness and accuracy.